benhhopkins/benhhopkins.github.io/pages/dropchute/dropchute.md

 - Translate Downwell's mechanical and visual elements into first-person 3d
     - Procedural level generation
-    - Some of the same enemies and gunboots (weapons)
+    - Some of the same enemies and weapons
     - Caves with shops, gem piles, or weapons
     - Shop items and Combos earn health/energy upgrades
     - Palette swaps!